Chart Color Schemes

 Kellyville - East's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Kellyville - East shows excellent health outcomes, with very low prevalence of common health conditions across all age groups.
-Private health cover rate is exceptionally high at approximately 62% (11,149 people), compared to the national average of 55.3%.
+Kellyville - East demonstrates excellent health outcomes across all age groups, with a very low prevalence of common health conditions.
+Approximately 62% (11,149 people) have private health cover, compared to the national average of 55.3%.

-The most prevalent medical conditions are asthma and arthritis, affecting 6.2 and 5.2% of residents respectively.
-A total of 77.6% of residents report being completely clear of medical ailments, higher than Greater Sydney's 75.9%.
-In terms of demographics, 14.0% (2,506 people) are aged 65 and over, lower than Greater Sydney's 18.9%.
-Despite this, health outcomes among seniors in Kellyville - East align with those of the general population.
+The most prevalent medical conditions are asthma and arthritis, affecting 6.2% and 5.2% of residents respectively.
+77.6% of residents report no medical ailments, higher than Greater Sydney's 75.9%.
+The area has 14.0% (2,506 people) aged 65 and over, lower than Greater Sydney's 18.9%.
+Seniors' health outcomes align with the general population's profile.

 Frequently Asked Questions - Health